jdhanjal99/jasleenk.github.io/README.md

                                                     Exploratory Analysis
 To interpret the variable cylinder (cyl),we can see that the lowest number of cylinders in an automobile from the data set is 4 and the highest number is 8.
-25% of the data has 4 cylinders, on average there are 6 cylinders, and 75%of the data set has 8 cylinders.Similar interpretations would be the same for the rest of the 10 variables (miles per gallon (mpg), displacement (disp), horsepower (hp), rear axle ratio (drat), weight (wt), quarter mile time in seconds (qsec), engine type (vs), transmission type (am), number of forward gearss (gear), & number of carburetors (carb)).
+25% of the data has 4 cylinders, on average there are 6 cylinders, and 75%of the data set has 8 cylinders.

+Similar interpretations would be the same for the rest of the 10 variables (miles per gallon (mpg), displacement (disp), horsepower (hp), rear axle ratio (drat), weight (wt), quarter mile time in seconds (qsec), engine type (vs), transmission type (am), number of forward gearss (gear), & number of carburetors (carb)).

 ![Screen Shot 2023-11-08 at 10 37 02 PM](https://github.com/jdhanjal99/jdhanjal99.github.io/assets/145622744/09dbad3e-9d20-4976-b44d-b7d19ea2076f)